+As at As at

-As at 31 Dec 2023 As at 31 Dec 2022
+31 Dec 2024 31 Dec 2023

 \$ \$

 Expense

-Lease liability interest 1,476 544
+Lease liability interest 1,484 1,476

-Short-term leases 100,809 116,456
+Short-term leases 131,045 100,809

-Variable lease payments not included in lease liabilities - -

 f.
 Goods and Services Tax ("GST")

 Revenues, expenses and assets are recognised net of the amount of GST, except where the amount of GST incurred is not recoverable from the Australian Tax Office.
 In these circumstances the GST is recognised as part of the cost of acquisition of the asset or as part of an item of the expense.
 Receivables and payables in the statement of financial position are shown inclusive of GST.